ganeti/ganeti/doc/design-2.0-os-interface.rst

 Output/Behaviour
 ~~~~~~~~~~~~~~~~

-As discussed scripts should only send user-targeted information to stdout.
+As discussed scripts should only send user-targeted information to stderr.
 The
 create and import scripts are supposed to format/initialise the given block
 devices and install the correct instance data.
 The export script is supposed to
-export instance data to a target node in a format understandable by the the
+export instance data to stdout in a format understandable by the the import
+script.
+The data will be compressed by ganeti, so no compression should be
-import script.
-The rename script should only modify the instance's knowledge of
+done.
+The rename script should only modify the instance's knowledge of what
-what its name is.
+its name is.

 Other declarative style features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~